roopesh-nivedit/documentation-samples-md/find-needles/find-needles.md

 # findNeedles

-Compares 5 needles with a haystack and displays the number of times a needle appears in the haystack.
+Compares five needles with a haystack and displays the number of times a needle appears in the haystack.

 ```java
 public static void findNeedles(String haystack, String[] needles)